denzilly/robottas/README.md

 - replace button xpath on login page with id or something else (DONE)
 - select driver buttons from an xpath stored in the driver dataframe (DONE)
 - fix names with accents (DONE (scottish names lol))
-- fix pageload system to make shit faster (DONE)
+- fix pageload system to make shit faster
+- only choose countries from those that are actually available
+- zoom out to capture all drivers in list (using keypress action chains)
+- Headless mode (add option=options headless)
+- Run concurrent instances (using supervisord in linux with robottas.conf)

 #### TODO

+- Proper error loggin for all concurrent instances
+- Some kind of tracker that keeps track of how many votes are cast
 - weird xpaths (PARTIALLY DONE)
-- right now trying to get browser to zoom out, to capture all drivers (DONE)

-- store prices in excel per cycle to track changes over time

-- Countries

-- make sure you can't spend more than 100m
+- make sure you can't spend more than 100m (works, but buggy)

-- finally, headless mode, then bash scripting to run concurrent instances

 - dockerize the whole thing and get it running on the cloud

 - create an alternative function just to monitor prices (and graph them, maybe? hosted online somewhere?)
+- idea is to run a single instance of robottas with just read capabilities in the clooud and have it update a github pages site, interacting with github through python
+- store prices in excel per cycle to track changes over time

+Someday:
 - create another function to login using existing accounts and push prices of drivers I hate down (screw you LH, doin my boy albon dirty like that)